-For more information on stacking Switches, please see the Management and Configuration Guide, which is on the Documentation CD-ROM that came with the switch.
+For more information on stacking Switches, please see the Management and Configuration Guide, which is available on the ProCurve Web site www.procurve.com.

-LEGEND: - Gigabit Ethernet cable
+LEGEND: ---- Gigabit Ethernet cable

 The Switch in a Redundant Topology

 The redundant topology increases the availability of a single switch by protecting against single points of failure with the use of redundant switches and power supplies (RPS).